canonical/checkbox/checkbox-ng/docs/manpages/plainbox.rst

         control the type of analysis performed.

     plainbox dev parse
         Parse stdin with the specified parser.
-PlainBox comes with a system for plugging parser definitions so that shell programs (and developers) get access to structured data exported from otherwise hard-to-parse output.
+Plainbox comes with a system for plugging parser definitions so that shell programs (and developers) get access to structured data exported from otherwise hard-to-parse output.

     plainbox dev list
         List and describe various objects.
-Run without arguments to see all the high-level objects PlainBox knows about.
+Run without arguments to see all the high-level objects Plainbox knows about.
 Optional argument can restrict the list to objects of one kind.

 Core Developers